aionnetwork/aion_qa/TestBench/accountCreationJava/README.md

  [4] sleep time between sending transactions in ms.
  [5] maximum size of the queue holding transactions while they haven't been included in a block.
 When transactions are included in a block, they will be removed from the queue, opening space for new transactions.
 ```
+**Note**
+the _native_ folder should be placed in the same directory as the jar file to run the test.